 Canadian Class Actions.
 Five putative Canadian class actions, four of which are on behalf of a national class of approximately 19,000 Canadian consumers, are pending against us in Ontario, British Columbia and Alberta.
 Each of the proposed Canadian class actions asserts a number of common law and statutory claims seeking monetary damages and other related relief in connection with a material cybersecurity incident in 2017.
 In addition to seeking class certification on behalf of Canadian consumers whose personal information was allegedly impacted by the 2017 cybersecurity incident, in some cases, plaintiffs also seek class certification on behalf of a larger group of Canadian consumers who had contracts for subscription products with Equifax around the time of the incident or earlier and were not impacted by the incident.
-The Ontario class action has been certified in part but is otherwise at a preliminary stages or stayed.
+The Ontario class action has been certified in part but is otherwise at a preliminary stage.
+All other purported class actions are at preliminary stages or stayed.